Reading Time: 24 minutes

 There are advantages to both.
 A rear-wheel-drive truck is less pricey and can generally tow more than its four-wheel-drive counterpart and while no truck is as agile as a car, a RWD truck handles better than a 4WD truck.
 4WD trucks, on the other hand, are more capable off-road and in bad weather.
 A 4WD truck holds a higher resale value despite being more expensive upfront.

 Considering buying your first car?
-Dive into our comprehensive guide at Nationwide Auto Transportation, where we break down the essentials of purchasing your first vehicle, ensuring a smooth and informed buying process.
+Our comprehensive guide at Nationwide Auto Transportation breaks down the purchasing your first vehicle.
+Enjoy a smooth and informed buying process.
 Click here for insightful tips and strategies: Buying Your First Car.

 Where to Buy a Truck? | Cheapest State to Buy a Truck